kronik/UIViewController-Tutorial/README.md

 Earliest supported deployment target - iOS 7.0

 ##License
-UIlViewController+Tutorial is available under the MIT license.
+UIViewController+Tutorial is available under the MIT license.
 See the LICENSE file for more info.